FrancescoMicunco/m5_striveflix_frontend/README.md

-# Getting Started with Create React App
+# Getting Started with Netflix Clone

-This project has been deployed on https://striveflix-frontend.vercel.app/
+This project has been deployed on https://striveflix-frontend.vercel.app/.
+It is actually in testing.
+Feel free to comment